kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Winston May

-!!! danger "Is this proof that stalkers from Denia did connect with child sex offenders in North London"
+!!! danger "Is this proof that stalkers from Dénia did connect with child sex offenders in North London"
     - During my election campaign, I and a bunch of volunteers would hand leaflets out in North London.
     - On Wednesday 3rd July, I was handing out leaflets at Brent Cross tube station.
     - Only myself and one other volunteer was with me and we were standing far apart from each other.